 James and Dianne Murphy illustrated the power of instruction with ”a well-known paper by Vellutino, Fletcher and Snowling (2004).
 All the Year 1 children in a US school district were assessed for reading, and 9% were found to fit a dyslexic profile.
 These children were taught with an explicit, systematic approach, with high attention to fidelity of delivery.
 After one semester, 95% were no longer deemed ‘dyslexic’.”

-If struggling decoders are given expertly taught, high-quality phonics intervention as early as possible (large differences in reading practice begin to emerge as early as the middle of the first-grade year (Stanovich p162), in virtually all cases their ‘dyslexia’ will go away.
-Sadly, unless high-quality phonics tutoring is put into place extremely quickly, along with complete cessation of multi-cue word guessing, the negative side effects of early mal-instruction, such as the ‘bad habit’ of guessing and a dislike of reading and writing, are likely to persist and fluency is unlikely to ever be achieved.
+Sadly, unless high-quality phonics tutoring is put into place rapidly, the disabling side effects of early mal-instruction, such as the taught habit of guessing and a dislike of reading and writing, are likely to persist and fluency is unlikely to ever be achieved.
 If newly taught code knowledge and skills are not practised extensively they are bound to erode too.

 Facts: